 Can You Use Baking Soda To Disinfect The Diapers?

 Yes.
 Baking soda can be used for disinfecting cloth diapers (1).
 About half a cup of baking soda will be enough for a bucket full of baby diapers.

 Soaking time varies depending on how soiled the diapers are.
 You can soak the diaper for any time between half-an-hour and an hour.

-Baking soda helps remove foul odor and pathogens.
-It can be particularly useful when your baby’s poop is very smelly.
+Baking soda helps remove foul odours and pathogens.
+It can be particularly useful when your baby’s poop is fetid.
 It is best to soak the baby’s diapers in baking soda water before washing them with detergent, to remove any baking soda residue on the clothes.